Venuvgp19/Cherwell_Integration/README.md

 # Cherwell_Integration

 Module used to interact with Cherwell SMT ( Service Managament Tool )

 ## Clone the repo and navigate to project directory
     git clone https://github.com/Venuvgp19/Cherwell_Integration
     cd Cherwell_Integration

-## edit the below script as mentioned in the steps further below.
+## Edit the below script as mentioned in the steps further below.
     Create_cherwell_Ticket.py

 ## In the authenticate method of class cherwell, update username, password and API key.